Plant hormone

-Plant hormone (or phytohormones) are signal molecules, produced within plants, that occur in extremely low concentrations.
-Plant hormones control all aspects of plant growth and development, from embryogenesis, the regulation of organ size, pathogen defense, stress tolerance and through to reproductive development.
+Plant hormones (or phytohormones) are signal molecules, produced within plants, that occur in extremely low concentrations.
+Plant hormones control all aspects of plant growth and development, including embryogenesis, the regulation of organ size, pathogen defense, stress tolerance and reproductive development.
 Unlike in animals (in which hormone production is restricted to specialized glands) each plant cell is capable of producing hormones.
 Went and Thimann coined the term "phytohormone" and used it in the title of their 1937 book.

 Phytohormones occur across the plant kingdom, and even in algae, where they have similar functions to those seen in vascular plants ("higher plants").
 Some phytohormones also occur in microorganisms, such as unicellular fungi and bacteria, however in these cases they do not play a hormonal role and can better be regarded as secondary metabolites.

 Characteristics

 The word hormone is derived from Greek, meaning set in motion.
+Early in the study of plant hormones, "phytohormone" was the commonly used term, but its use is less widely applied now.
 Plant hormones affect gene expression and transcription levels, cellular division, and growth.
 They are naturally produced within plants, though very similar chemicals are produced by fungi and bacteria that can also affect plant growth.
-A large number of related chemical compounds are synthesized by humans.
-They are used to regulate the growth of cultivated plants, weeds, and in vitro-grown plants and plant cells; these manmade compounds are called plant growth regulators (PGRs).
-Early in the study of plant hormones, "phytohormone" was the commonly used term, but its use is less widely applied now.
+Both natural hormones and many synthetic compounds are used in agriculture as plant growth regulators (PGRs) to regulate the growth of cultivated plants, weeds, and in vitro-grown plants and plant cells.

 Plant hormones are not nutrients, but chemicals that in small amounts promote and influence the growth, development, and differentiation of cells and tissues.
 The biosynthesis of plant hormones within plant tissues is often diffuse and not always localized.
-Plants lack glands to produce and store hormones, because, unlike animals—which have two circulatory systems (lymphatic and cardiovascular) powered by a heart that moves fluids around the body—plants use more passive means to move chemicals around their bodies.
+Plants lack glands to produce and store hormones, because, unlike animals—which have two circulatory systems (lymphatic and cardiovascular) —plants use more passive means to move chemicals around their bodies.
 Plants utilize simple chemicals as hormones, which move more easily through their tissues.
 They are often produced and used on a local basis within the plant body.
 Plant cells produce hormones that affect even different regions of the cell producing the hormone.

 Hormones are transported within the plant by utilizing four types of movements.
 For localized movement, cytoplasmic streaming within cells and slow diffusion of ions and molecules between cells are utilized.
 Vascular tissues are used to move hormones from one part of the plant to another; these include sieve tubes or phloem that move sugars from the leaves to the roots and flowers, and xylem that moves water and mineral solutes from the roots to the foliage.